Flagship Research

 Subsidy Burden

-Total subsidies reached BDT 69,500 crore in FY2024, with energy subsidies accounting for 44.9% of the total.
-The energy subsidy surge in FY2022-2023 (driven by global fuel price increases) strained the budget significantly, crowding out other priorities.
-Agriculture and food subsidies remain substantial, reflecting the political economy of food security in Bangladesh.
+Total subsidies reached BDT 69,500 crore in FY2024, with energy subsidies at 44.9% of the total.
+The energy subsidy surge in FY2022-23 (BDT 60,000 crore, energy share 48.0%) was driven by global fuel price shocks and crowded out development spending.
+(Source: Ministry of Finance.)

-Interest Burden & Crowding Out
+Interest Burden and Crowding Out

 Chapter 3

-Fiscal Balance & Sustainability
+Fiscal Balance and Sustainability

 Primary Balance